JvanKatwijk/drmplus/README.md

 Furthermore, this widget will tell whether the signal was encoded as a 4QAM or a 16QAM signal (both supported).

-The (really) technical widget will show two "scopes".
-The scope on the left will show the equalization signal (note that DRM decoding requires that the incoming signal is to be restored, note that this makes DRM(+) decoding much more interesting than e.g. DAB decoding), used to restore the signal.
-The scope on the right shows the constellation of the received signal, one may choose here to see the FAC signals, the SDC signal or the MSC signal.

-The picture shows a 16QAM signal, i.e. one sees the 16 dots on the screen.
+With a combobox on the bottom of the decoder widget one may choose to see the constellation of the FAC signals, the SDC signals or the MSC signals.
+With the next button one may choose to see the equalizer output.

 -----------------------------------------------------------------------
 Input devices